Homemade Apple & Pumpkin Baby Food

 Laura

-This homemade apple & pumpkin baby food puree is an easy & healthy recipe to feed your baby this fall!
-Only 3 organic ingredients (pumpkin, apples & water) means no preservatives, food dyes or additives!
+This homemade apple & pumpkin baby food puree is easy to make with 3 organic ingredients (pumpkin, apples & water).
+There's no preservatives, food coloring or additives and it tastes so much more delicious than jarred baby food.

 5 from 5 votes